Aims of the Panel

 To work with the Police and Crime Commissioner’s Independent Ethics Panel and Independent Advisory Panel for Minority Communities in order to:

-• Consider the issues raised by communities and organisations over the policing of protests and demonstrations, and advise the Force accordingly.
+- Consider the issues raised by communities and organisations over the policing of protests and demonstrations, and advise the PCC accordingly.

 Chair – Andrew Lockley

-2 members from the Minority Communities Independent Advisory Panel (MCIAP)
+2 members from the Independent Advisory Panel for Minority Communities